gvwoods/gvwoods.github.io/index.md

 Welcome to my site.

-I am a Premier Field Engineer – Data and AI at Microsoft!
+I am a Customer Engineer on the Global Techincal Team for Data and AI at Microsoft!
 Working at Microsoft has been a long time dream for me and I am ecstatic that it has come true.

 I have been working (getting paid), in IT since the turn of the century, but I have been passionate about technology for as long as I can remember.